claffin/cloudproxy/docs/hetzner.md

 # Hetzner Configuration

-To use Hetzner as a provider, you’ll first generate an API token.
+To use Hetzner as a provider, you’ll first need to generate an API token.

 ## Steps